Douglas Tompkins: Death

 He was flown, by helicopter, to a hospital in nearby Coyhaique, where he died hours later from severe hypothermia.
-He was 72 years old and survived by his second wife, Kristine (McDivitt), two daughters, brother and mother.
+His core body temperature was 66 F 32 degrees less than normal.
+He was 72 years old when he died and is survived by his second wife, Kristine (McDivitt), two daughters, brother and mother.

 Tompkins is buried at a small cemetery near the Lodge at Valle Chacabuco in Parque Patagonia.